aiedwardyi/ai-summarize-audio/README.md

 Open the local URL provided in the terminal (usually http://127.0.0.1:7860) in your browser.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright (c) 2024 aiedwardyi
+Copyright (c) 2026 aiedwardyi